-While it was originally created in 1947, the VW bus was made popular when it was used as a preferred mode of transportation in the 1960s and 1970s by hippies as part of the “counterculture movement” in the western world.
+While it was originally created in 1947, the VW bus became popular in the 1960s and 1970s.
+That’s when it was the preferred mode of transportation by hippies as part of the “counterculture movement” in the western world.

 VW Bus art dates back to the 1960s, when “hippies” painted images of peace signs, flowers, and other symbols of peace on their campervans during the notorious counterculture movement.

 Since then, the VW bus has evolved into a popular campervan for travelers.

 You may have heard the Volkswagen bus go by several names over the years, with official and colloquial names such as:

 But one thing is a constant as the bus has advanced over the years: it has kept the same casual vibe as a utilitarian vehicle for road trips!

 Now, let’s get into the 10 important things you should know before you rent a Volkswagen bus.